 The first step to sending web push notifications is having a list of subscribers.
 The default way to subscribe to web push notifications is through the browser prompt.
 However, due to recent browser changes, browser prompts are less likely to be shown to website visitors.

-Ensure you are maximising your opportunity to turn store visitors into subscribers by setting up a two-step opt-in.
-A 2-step opt-in shows up at the top of your webpage a few seconds after the visitor lands on your store.
+Ensure you are maximising your opportunity to turn store visitors into subscribers by setting up a custom opt-in.
+A custom opt-in shows up at the top of your webpage a few seconds after the visitor lands on your store.
 You can customise the copy within your opt-in, letting visitors know what they can gain from subscribing.

 2. Segment and personalize web push messages